relotnek/W3SAMM/Web3 Assessment and Governance Maturity Model/Software Security.md

 **Control Criteria**

-- [ ]  Contracts are reviewed for security in some way
+- [ ]  Smart contracts are reviewed for security in some way
-- [ ]  Audits have been conducted or are planned for the contracts associated with the project or team
+- [ ]  Audits have been conducted or are planned for the smart contracts associated with the project or team
 - [ ]  There is internal knowledge of smart contract security and best practices
 - **Level 1:** Is basic security in place for smart contracts, such as using known patterns and simple audits?
 - **Level 2:** Are smart contract security measures more rigorous, including thorough audits, formal verification, and vulnerability scanning?